deco3500-2017/Genius/Interviews/genius_interview2.md

-#Interviews with our first digital Prototype
+# Interviews with our first digital Prototype

 **Introduction**
-The interviews were conducted on 29/09/2017 at Brisbane Square library with three elders.Our team created or first digital prototype  with the screens elaborating the process to share and read stories related to the music.
-The interviews were conducted to research if elders prefer sharing their stories online or face to face.To progress with the additional features that let user create events and share their stories with other peolpe, it was necessary to know if elders like to talk to strangers and how important is being social in their lives.The aim of interviews was to find out what will help them develop relationships and getting social with strangers through music.
+The interviews were conducted on 29/09/2017 at Brisbane Square library with three elders.Our team created or first digital prototype (https://github.com/deco3500-2017/Genius/blob/master/Prototypes/genius_DigitalPrototype1.md) with the screens elaborating the process to share and read stories related to the music.
+We performed user test with the people to collect their views about the interface and also interviews were conducted to research if elders prefer sharing their stories online or face to face.As our team was thinking to create a platform to help elders meet each other ,we wanted to have an additional features to let user create and join events.
+To  let user create events and share their stories with other peolpe, it was necessary to know if elders like to talk to strangers and how important is being social in their lives.The aim of interviews was to find out what will help them develop relationships and getting social with strangers through music.
 # Questions
 * Do you listen to music at your free time?
 * What kind of music do you preferred?